ROCm/rocprofiler-systems/docs/how-to/understanding-rocprof-sys-output.rst

 .. code-block:: shell

-   $ omnitrace-instrument -- ./foo
+   $ rocprof-sys-instrument -- ./foo
    ...
-   [omnitrace] Outputting 'omnitrace-example-output/perfetto-trace.proto'...
+   [rocprof-sys] Outputting 'rocprof-sys-example-output/perfetto-trace.proto'...

-   [omnitrace] Outputting 'omnitrace-example-output/wall-clock.txt'...
+   [rocprof-sys] Outputting 'rocprof-sys-example-output/wall-clock.txt'...
-   [omnitrace] Outputting 'omnitrace-example-output/wall-clock.json'...
+   [rocprof-sys] Outputting 'rocprof-sys-example-output/wall-clock.json'...

 If the ``OMNITRACE_USE_PID`` option is enabled, then running a non-MPI executable with a PID of ``63453`` results in the following output: